Fahani/webrobocomp.github.io/page10.md

 </div>

-Where `A` is the hessian matrix, `J` is the jacobian matrix, `g` is the gradient descent, `d_p` is the increments, `?` is the ratio of profit that tells us if we are approaching a minimum or not, `µ` is the damping factor, and `t` and `e1, e2, e3, e4` are different thresholds.
+Where `A` is the hessian matrix, `J` is the jacobian matrix, `g` is the gradient descent, `d_p` is the increments, `?` is the ratio of profit that tells us if we are approaching a minimum or not, `¬µ` is the damping factor, and `t` and `e1, e2, e3, e4` are different thresholds.
 But the IK component of Robocomp adds several concepts to the original L-M algorithm, in order to complete the proper operation of the component:

 1. Weight matrix: that controls the relevance between the translations (in meters) and rotations (in radians) of the target.
-So, where `g` was calculated as `transposed(J)∑error`, now `g` is `transposed(J)∑(W∑error)`
+So, where `g` was calculated as `transposed(J)¬∑error`, now `g` is `transposed(J)¬∑(W¬∑error)`
 2. Motors lock: when a motor reachs its minimun or maximun limit, we modified the jacobian matrix.

 The new version of the inverse kinematics component simplifies the code of the old version and adds some more functionality:

 1. Executes more than once a target.
-The inverse kinematic result is not the same if the start point of the effector is the robotís home or a point B near tho the goal point.
+The inverse kinematic result is not the same if the start point of the effector is the robot‚Äôs home or a point B near tho the goal point.
 2. Executes the traslations without the motors of the wrisht (only for Ursus).
 This makes possible to move the arm with stiff wrist, and then we can rotate easely the wrist when the end effectos is near the target.

 Another improvement being studied is to include a small planner responsible for planning the trajectories of the robot arm, in order to facilitate the work of the IK component and reduce its execution time.
 However, one of the problems that the inverse kinematics can not solve by itself is the problem of gaps and imperfections of the robot.
-These gaps and inaccuracies make the robot move its arm toward the target position improperly, so that the robot ìthinksî that the end effector has reached the target but in reality has fallen far short of the target pose.
+These gaps and inaccuracies make the robot move its arm toward the target position improperly, so that the robot ‚Äúthinks‚Äù that the end effector has reached the target but in reality has fallen far short of the target pose.

 In order to solve this last problem, we need visual feedback to correct the errors and mistakes introduced for the gaps and inaccuracies in the kinematic chain.
-The visualBIK component, developed during this project, is responsible for solve this visual feedback and correct the inverse kinematic, but weíll talk about it in the next post.
+The visualBIK component, developed during this project, is responsible for solve this visual feedback and correct the inverse kinematic, but we‚Äôll talk about it in the next post.

 Bye!

 * * *

-[1] Master Thesis, Universidad de Extremadura, Escuela PolitÈcnica de C·ceres.
-Mercedes Paoletti ¡vila. `Cinem·tica Inversa en Robots Sociales`.
+[1] Master Thesis, Universidad de Extremadura, Escuela Polit√©cnica de C√°ceres.
+Mercedes Paoletti √Åvila. `Cinem√°tica Inversa en Robots Sociales`.
 Directed by Pablo Bustos and Luis Vicente Calderita.
 July 2014\.
 Download in https://robolab.unex.es/index.php?option=com_remository&Itemid=53&func=startdown&id=143

 [2] inverse kinematics component repository: https://github.com/robocomp/robocomp-ursus/tree/master/components/inversekinematics

-[3] C. Su·rez MejÌas, C. EchevarrÌa, P. N˙Òez, L. Manso, P. Bustos, S. Leal and C. Parra. `Ursus: A Robotic Assistant for Training of Patients with Motor Impairments`.
+[3] C. Su√°rez Mej√≠as, C. Echevarr√≠a, P. N√∫√±ez, L. Manso, P. Bustos, S. Leal and C. Parra. `Ursus: A Robotic Assistant for Training of Patients with Motor Impairments`.
 Book, Converging Clinical and Engineering Research on Neurorehabilitation, Springer series on BioSystems and BioRobotics, Editors, J.L Pons, D. Torricelli and Marta Pajaro.
 Springer, ISBN 978-3-642-34545-6, pages 249-254\.
 January 2012\.
 Download in https://robolab.unex.es/index.php?option=com_remository&Itemid=53&func=startdown&id=128

 [4] Lourakis, M. I., Argyros, A. (2009). `SBA: A Software Package for Generic Sparse Bundle Adjustment`.
 Article of ACM Transactions on Mathematical Software, volume 36, issue 1, pages 1-30\.
 Download in http://doi.acm.org/10.1145/1486527